savannahghi/odk-central-helm/README.md

 APP_REPLICA_COUNT: Number of replicas to create for a pod
 BACKEND_APP_DOMAIN: Domain for the ODK Backend deploy (e.g. example.com)
 BACKEND_PORT: Port that the backend application exposes in Kubernetes (usually 8383).
-CLUSTER_NAME: Name of the GKE cluster you've created
+CLUSTER_NAME: Name of the GKE cluster youve created
 DB_HOST: Your database host (usually localhost due to Cloud SQL Proxy)
 DB_INSTANCE_CONNECTION_NAME: Cloud SQL instance connection name
 DB_NAME: Name of your database